ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract-programmatically.md

 ```

 ## Generate a viewing key, sign and post back to the wallet extension
 The enclave encodes all communication to the wallet extension using viewing keys.
-HTTP RPC endpoints exist in the
+HTTP endpoints exist in the wallet
-wallet extension to facility requesting a viewing key, and to then sign and return it to the enclave.
+extension to facilitate requesting a viewing key, and to sign and return it to the enclave.
 ```python
     response = requests.get('http://%s:%d/generateviewingkey/' % (WHOST, WPORT))
     signed_msg = w3.eth.account.sign_message(encode_defunct(text='vk' + response.text), private_key=private_key)